sunil-9/bca_notes/docs/linux/unit 9-Setting up a Database Server/README.md

-# unit 9-Setting up a Database Server
+# Setting up a Database Server

+Understand database server setup, configuration, and management in Linux environments.